weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 ## Installation

-The Python client library is developed and tested using Python 3.8 to 3.12.
+The Python client library is developed and tested using Python 3.8+.
 It is available on [PyPI.org](https://pypi.org/project/weaviate-client/), and can be installed with:

 ```bash
 pip install -U "weaviate-client==4.*"  # For beta versions: `pip install --pre -U "weaviate-client==4.*"`